Zorgonia/TimeTracker/README.md

 both the history and home feature modules.
 The history and home feature modules are then used in the NavHost in the app module.

+If this project were to be expanded, there could be additional core sub modules added (e.g. core-ui) as needed.
+There could also be a possibility to create submodules within the feature modules, such as home-ui, home-data, and home-domain.

 ### CI
 There is a CI file that runs lint, unit tests, and builds the app on pull request, and push to main.